Who is Emergent Inquiry for?

 Emergent Inquiry is not psychotherapy, and I do not practice as a psychotherapist.
 While I have training in psychotherapy and counseling and I was once on a clinical psychology track, I made a conscious decision several years ago not to pursue licensure as a psychotherapist, counselor, or clinical psychologist.
 I made this decision in light of the differences between how I saw myself being most effective in working with people and the typical orientation associated with psychotherapy.

 I believe that an excellent psychotherapist can be an incredibly valuable asset to people who are looking for therapy, but it’s different from what I do.
-One simple way to say it is that psychotherapy's orientation is primarily therapeutic, while my orientation is primarily developmental.
+One simple way to say it is that psychotherapy's primary concern is mental health, while my orientation is primarily toward transformative development.
 At the same time, it should be noted that working on a developmental level—such as in Emergent Inquiry—also necessarily includes a component of healing, because often it is the places within us asking for healing that are the primary impediments to our latent flourishing and growth.
 Furthermore, working on a developmental level is usually in and of itself a very healing experience, since furthering one’s depth, awareness, and capacities can often have a profoundly beneficial impact on one’s well-being and one’s ability to naturally heal and integrate unresolved material.

 I’ve done a lot of talk therapy before.
 I’m still in therapy, and I find it helpful.
 Would EI be useful for me?

 I work with people who are also seeing a therapist, and EI can be a powerful complement to this.
-In this context, the emphasis in EI is on developing capacities and skills that enable deeper contact with your inner life and your ability to live in a transformative relationship with your depths.
+In this context, the emphasis in EI is on developing capacities and skills that enable fuller contact with your inner life and your ability to live in a transformative relationship with your wholeness.
 This direct approach can be very beneficial as a complement to therapy.

 I’ve never been interested in or enjoyed talk therapy.
 Could EI be useful for me?